On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

 \end{example}

-\begin{example} {\bf (Error of type II: second case of normalisation from Lemma \ref{lem:type3}, Assertion (\ref{III:vi}), i.e. $Z'_{\sigma^n}[i, k+p]$ contains only occurrences of $\tilde{a}$)} Consider now $n=4$ in the previous example.
-We thus consider $\sigma$ with normal form with $a,b,c$ distinct letters and $\theta_{\sigma}$ being the identity.
-The letters of the supports of the propagated errors of the first level errors are first marked by red; this coincides with the central part; letters in blue indicate letters that are involved in the second level of block-normalizations.
+\begin{example} {\bf (Error of type II: illustration of Assertion (\ref{III:vi}) from Lemma \ref{lem:type3}, when $Z'_{\sigma^n}[i, k+p]$ contains only occurrences of $\tilde{a}$)} We consider $\sigma$ with normal form with $a,b,c$ distinct letters and $\theta_{\sigma}$ being the identity.
+The letters of the supports of the propagated errors of the first level errors are first marked by red; this coincides with the central part; letters in blue indicate letters that are involved in the second level of block-transformations.
 One has

-The first level of block-normalizations (which deals with the red part) yields:
+The first level of block-transformations (which deals with the red part) yields: